rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

                                                     f   g
 ```

-Note that pseudocode for the reversed version will not be specified.
+Note that no pseudocode for the reversed versions will be provided.

 <!-- ======================================================================= -->
 ## encoding